ScottLogic/practitioners-guides/_pages/RemoteWorkshopReadiness.md

     concerns have been captured.

--   **Alarms and timers are your friend.** As we mentioned earlier in the guide under the facilitator role, timeboxing is one of the most crucial elements of running an online workshop.
+-   **Alarms and timers are your friend.** As we mentioned earlier in the playbook under the facilitator role, timeboxing is one of the most crucial elements of running an online workshop.
 If the tool you are using has a built in timer, make use of it at every opportunity you can.
 If it doesn't consider setting alarms elsewhere, either on